kyma-project/api-gateway/docs/contributor/adr/0011-module-status.md

 ## Decision

 The team decided to start with solution 3 with possibility to extend the logic further to solution 4 later, if needed.
+This decision was discussed with lead Kyma Architect, and as a general guidance, the processing state should only happen in case the module might not be available (a possible downtime), which means it is NOT ready.
+As is the case for APIGateway, this state should generally never occur unless the module user changes the configuration (e.g. disabling default Kyma gateway), so the module should be considered `Ready` almost always.